Operation 1111: Battles along roads north continues

 Meanwhile Khun Bedu of KNDF has made a statement that the different resistance groups of Myanmar should cooperate to retake Lashio.
 Kantarawaddy Times reported on 6 May that 13 civilians have been killed and 20 wounded since the earthquake ceasefire was announced.
 Stating: "attacks took place in areas such as Bawlakhe and Mawchi in Karenni State, as well as in Pekon and Mobye along the Shan-Karenni border."
 KNU conducts attacks and takes military bases along the Thai Border, including in the Karenni border areas.
 Killed and wounded, incl. an PDF deputy battalion commander reported in Southern Shan.
 With fighting in several places, incl.
 Bawlakhe and Mobye.
 With PNO accused of extrajudicial killings of four PNLA members.
 1,000 Junta and PNO troops were attacked by PDF troops in Nyaung Shwe Township, causing an unknown number of casualties.
 Bawlakhe town is seeing heavy fighting, with Karenni Army saying their goal is to take the town.
-5 resistance fighters have died, incl. an deputy battalion commander.
+5 resistance fighters have died, including a deputy battalion commander.
 It was an ambush of Junta troops on the Loikaw to Loilemlay road.
-The Irrawaddy is also stating the Karenni have established a joint command to defend Mobye from Junta offensive and to conduct it's offensive on Bawlakhe.
+The Irrawaddy is also stating the Karenni have established a joint command to defend Mobye from Junta offensive and to conduct its offensive on Bawlakhe.
 Reports emerged 10 June that PNO has begun evicting people from villages in and around Hsihseng Township.
 Stating that The PNO also warned that it could not guarantee the safety of any villagers who do not leave their homes by 15 June.
 8,000 civilians have to flee due to fighting in mid June in Pekon Township.
 The Junta and PNO offensive being cited as the cause.
 With heavy fighting over Mobye continuing, but also in the rest of the Township.
 The Shan Herald Agency for News stating KNDF controls Mobye, but junta is trying to retake it.
 With civilian life difficult in Southern Shan.
 Reporting "The 13 villages in eastern Pekon Township that villagers had to flee from are: Taungpoetkwe, Taungpoetgyi, Yaepu, Hpayartaung, Hsantswea, Hsantlate, Loipaw, Saungnankhe, Nangpawlong, Mahkayhkam, Lahei, Nyaungmun, and Konepaw." due to the mid-June fighting.